AntoineBuz/stable-diffusion-minikube/README.md

     docker images # To check for your image to be built
     ```

-### Launch a deployement
+### Launch a deployment

-Once your minikube instance is up and your image is accessible from it, it's time for deployement.
+Once your minikube instance is up and your image is accessible from it, it's time for deployment.

 Have a look at `./k8s/` as `.yaml` config files are there.